CheshireMinded/template/docs/security/index.md

 Welcome to the **Security Documentation Suite** for this template repository.

+> **WARNING: Template Scope Reminder**
+> The security materials in this repo are **examples and starting points**.
+They do not make your system automatically secure or legally compliant.
+>
+> You are responsible for:
+> - Implementing XSS/CSRF protections appropriate to your actual features
+> - Configuring cookies/sessions safely in your real authentication flows
+> - Defining and meeting any legal/regulatory requirements (GDPR, CCPA, COPPA, etc.)
+>
+> Use these docs as a *baseline toolkit*, not as a substitute for a real security and compliance program.

 > **Note:**
 > These documents are provided for **educational and reference purposes**.
 > This repository is a **template**, not a production system.